artoliukkonen/serverless-appsync-cloudfront/README.md

     indexDocument: index.html                  # The index document to use
     errorDocument: error.html                  # The error document to use
     singlePageApp: false                       # If true 403 errors will be rerouted (missing assets) to your root index document to support single page apps like React and Angular where the js framework handles routing
+    compressWebContent: true                   # Use compression when serving web content
     apiPath: api                               # The path prefix for your API Gateway lambdas.
 The path for the lambda http event trigger needs to start with this too eg. api/myMethod
     clientCommand: gulp dist                   # Command to generate the client assets.
 Defaults to doing nothing
     clientSrcPath: client                      # The path to where you want to run the clientCommand